 - This step is highly optimized for Boyum Add-ons and will only take time the very first time you activate the add-on on a machine

-- This take 33% of the connection time.
+- This takes 33% of the connection time.
 We are constantly optimizing our strategies on how to retrieve the data in the fastest way.
-The more configs and modules you have, the longer it will take to get the data so make sure you do not have any unnecessary modules and/or configs in the system.
+The more configs and modules you have, the longer it will take to get the data to make sure you do not have any unnecessary modules and/or configs in the system.

 - [B1UP Specific] Exchange Rates and Add and Edit Menus takes the most time here.
-Exchange was in 4.x optimized to only check if it is actually needed and we are working on ways to improve setups that have many new menuitems from Add and Edit Menus.
+The exchange was in 4.x optimized to only check if it is actually needed and we are working on ways to improve setups that have many new menu items from Add and Edit Menus.

-- This step happen after startup and does not impact startup time
+- This step happens after startup and does not impact startup time

 Common reasons for abnormal startup times

 1) Many DI-API log files

 To decrease the time it takes to start Boyum Add-ons in some cases, please see this article on SAP Support launchpad: https://launchpad.support.sap.com/#/notes/2113913